 Additional Resources For Master of Jurisprudence Online Students

-The law, and especially its various interpretations under varying circumstances, tends to get complex and cumbersome.
+The law, especially its various interpretations under varying circumstances, tends to get complex and cumbersome.
 Therefore, Jurisprudence students and working professionals will do well to connect with others in the field, compare past notes, examine argued or disposed of cases, and seek advice from stalwarts and seniors.
 Here are a few associations and resources to get started:

-1. American Bar Association (ABA) The American Bar Association (ABA) strives to promote the best quality legal education, works towards eliminating bias and enhancing diversity, and seeks to increase public understanding of and respect for the rule of law, among other related objectives.
-The site offers its members news, seminars, information on regulation, and more.
+The American Bar Association (ABA) strives to promote the best quality legal education, works towards eliminating bias and enhancing diversity, and seeks to increase public understanding of and respect for the rule of law, among other related objectives.
+The site offers its members news, seminars, information on regulations, and more.

-3. New York University Law Library The New York University Law Library provides students and working professionals primary and secondary sources for legal research, legal treatises, encyclopedias, law journals and periodicals, and dictionaries and reference tools.
+The New York University Law Library provides students and working professionals with primary and secondary sources for legal research, legal treatises, encyclopedias, law journals and periodicals, and dictionaries and reference tools.

-4. Library of Congress The Library of Congress hosts collections of law & legislation, researcher resources, news & events, and legal reports, all of which are a treasure trove for Master of Jurisprudence students and graduates.
+The Library of Congress hosts collections of law & legislation, researcher resources, news & events, and legal reports, all of which are a treasure trove for Master of Jurisprudence students and graduates.

 Disclaimer